2022 United States House of Representatives elections in Rhode Island: District 2

 Before redistricting, the 2nd district also took in parts of Providence, as well as western Rhode Island, including Coventry, Cranston, and Warwick.
 The incumbent is Democrat Jim Langevin, who was re-elected with 58.2% of the vote in 2020.
 On January 18, 2022, Langevin announced he would not seek re-election.
+Despite being the slight favorite in the race, republican nominee Allan Fung lost in a minor upset to Democratic nominee Seth Magaziner 50% to 47%.